TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-backuprestore-ltr.md

 You can [configure the long-term retention policies](https://docs.microsoft.com/azure/azure-sql/managed-instance/long-term-backup-retention-configure) from Azure portal or PowerShell.

 ### Azure RBAC roles to manage long-term retention
-For Get-AzSqlInstanceDatabaseLongTermRetentionBackup and Restore-AzSqlInstanceDatabase, you will need to have one of the following roles:
+For `Get-AzSqlInstanceDatabaseLongTermRetentionBackup` and `Restore-AzSqlInstanceDatabase`, you'll need to have one of the following roles:

-- Subscription Owner role or
+- Subscription Owner role
-- Managed Instance Contributor role or
+- Managed Instance Contributor role
 - Custom role with the following permissions:
   - Microsoft.Sql/locations/longTermRetentionManagedInstanceBackups/read
   - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionManagedInstanceBackups/read
   - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/read

-For Remove-AzSqlInstanceDatabaseLongTermRetentionBackup, you will need to have one of the following roles:
+For `Remove-AzSqlInstanceDatabaseLongTermRetentionBackup`, you'll need to have one of the following roles:

-- Subscription Owner role or
+- Subscription Owner role
 - Custom role with the following permission:
   - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/delete
   Note

 **The Managed Instance Contributor role does not have permission to delete LTR backups.**

-Azure RBAC permissions could be granted in either subscription or resource group scope.
+Azure RBAC permissions can be granted in either subscription or resource group scope.
 However, to access LTR backups that belong to a dropped instance, the permission must be granted in the subscription scope of that instance.

 - Microsoft.Sql/locations/longTermRetentionManagedInstances/longTermRetentionDatabases/longTermRetentionManagedInstanceBackups/delete